 Minor Declaration

-To declare the Animal Studies minor, CAS students must visit this departmental website and fill out the form listed under the "Declaring a Major or Minor" section; non-CAS students must declare the minor through the "Application for Cross-School Minor" form found on the "Academics" tab in Albert.
-The "host school" for the minor is CAS, and the "home school" is the school in which one are matriculated as a full-time student.
-The minor declaration request will then be processed by your home school.
+To declare the Animal Studies minor, CAS students must visit this departmental website and fill out the form listed under the "Declaring a Major or Minor" section; non-CAS students must declare the minor through the "Minor Application" form found on the "Academics" tab in Albert.
+The "host school" for the minor is CAS, and the "home school" is the school in which one is matriculated as a full-time student.
+The minor declaration request will then be processed by the student's home school.

 Program Requirements